- H-1B Cap Issues

 The authorizing institution must issue a Form DS-2019 to the Exchange Visitor, who must then register for inclusion in the SEVIS database before a J-1 visa can be issued.
 J-2 visas are available for dependents, and J-2 spouses are eligible for employment authorization.
 The initial period of admission allowed will be indicated on Form DS-2019.
 The maximum stay for J-1 scholars is 5 years, but the maximum for trainees is 18 months, and for interns it is 12 months.
 The new regulations prohibit switching to a different J-1 program or admission to a second J-1 program after completion of a first.
 J-1 exchange visitors have a grace period of 30 days in which to depart after completion of a program.

 Many J-1 exchange visitors are subject to a requirement to return to their home country for two years upon completion of their program, and may not seek permanent residence, or H or L work visas until they have satisfied that requirement or obtained a waiver.
+The two year foreign residence requirement of INA Section 212(e) applies to:

 If you have more questions about obtaining your J-1 or J-2 visa, contact Karin Wolman today.